 When I was a child, my mother always used to tell me: “Don’t overdo it”!
 While in retrospect this was excellent advice, I was a child back then and did not understand the meaning of my mother’s wise words.
 Years later, at the age of 29, I understood her advice all too well.

-In my 7 years as a professional blogger, I have been constantly connected to the Internet.
-Whether I was on my laptop or my iPhone or Alexa, I was constantly connected to the outside world.
+In my 14 years as a professional blogger, I have been constantly connected to the Internet.
+Whether I was on my laptop or my iPhone or Apple Watch, I was constantly connected to the outside world.

 I didn’t realize that I had traded the joy of meeting people in real life for quick and meaningless Facebook or Whatsapp chit-chat.
 I completely missed the boat when it came to drawing a line between my professional and personal life.